courses-at-brown-plus-plus/cab-plus-plus/README.md

 * Physics simulation demos - Written lessons/explanations accompanied by simulations the user can interact with
   * For example: An optics simulation where the user can adjust the angle that a laser hits the surface of a body of water, and can see how the change in incident angle affects the refracted angle
 * If time: allow users to upload notes / videos / questions related to the topic

+**New Addition/Clarification**

+* Simulations would be fairly algorithmically and/or mathematically complex; Examples could include
+  - Calculating electric potential or current at different points in a circuit based on minimal information about resistances or battery voltage is an interesting graph problem.
+  - Figuring out the pressure of water at different points in a pipe based on pressure such that potential and kinetic energy remain constant is another interesting graph problem.
+  - Monte-Carlo simulations for many-body systems like galaxies or ideal gas particle behavior.
+This strategy takes a situation that would typically require a computationally expensive integral and uses an probabiity-based algorithm to make the calculation more efficient.
+  - Simulations of the n-body problem in physics for planetary orbits, which would at the very least require some differential equation modelling.

 TA Approval (dlichen): Rejected, no algorithmic complexity.